Employee Recognition Letters: 6 Examples and Templates

 Dear [New Hire’s Name],

-Welcome to the [Company Name] family!
+Welcome to [Company Name]!
 We are delighted to have you on board and wanted to take a moment to express our appreciation for your decision to join our team.
 Your skills, experience and enthusiasm make you a valuable addition to our organization.

 Your positive energy and dedication during the onboarding process have not gone unnoticed.
-We believe that your unique talents will contribute significantly to the success and growth of our team.
+We believe that your unique talents will make a significant contribution to the success and growth of our team.

 As you embark on this new journey with us, know that your contributions are valued, and we look forward to seeing your impact unfold.
 If there’s anything you need or questions you have, please don’t hesitate to reach out to me or the human resources department.